Integrated Crop-livestock Systems, Climate Change, Soil Health, and Crop Insurance: How Are They Linked?

 Impact

 By quantifying the potential profit stabilization of these integrated systems, we may improve risk assessment and planning, particularly in the crop insurance industry.
-Moreover, the recommendations we make to utilize EO systems will further help to improve monitoring efforts.
+Moreover, we aim to utilize this enterprise budget approach to inform farmer decision-making and model complex financial scenarios.